Get CMCD Statistics

 Base URL

-Use the following base URL:
+Use the following base URL to perform an HTTP GET:

 Request Parameters